skyfielders/python-skyfield/skyfield/documentation/almanac.rst

 Twilight
 ========

-An expanded version of the sunrise-sunset routine separately codes each of the phases of twilight using integers:
+An expanded version of the sunrise-sunset routine named :func:`~skyfield.almanac.dark_twilight_day()` returns a separate code for each of the phases of twilight:

 0. Dark of night.
 1. Astronomical twilight.